Zedace (Captopril)

 Seek immediate medical attention if you experience:

-• pink or red itchy spots on skin which may blister
+• Pink or red itchy spots that may blister and form raised, red, pale-centered marks

-• ulcers, blistering and skin rashes or burning, red, peeling skin (Stevens-Johnson syndrome)
+• Ulcers, blistering, skin rashes, or burning, red, peeling skin (Stevens-Johnson syndrome)

 Important Warnings